daijro/hrequests/README.md

     os (Literal['win', 'mac', 'lin'], optional): OS to use in header.
 Default is randomized. headers (dict, optional): Dictionary of HTTP headers to send with the request.
 Default is generated from `browser` and `os`. verify (bool, optional): Verify the server's TLS certificate.
-Defaults to True. timeout (int, optional): Default timeout in seconds.
+Defaults to True. timeout (float, optional): Default timeout in seconds.
 Defaults to 30. ja3_string (str, optional): JA3 string.
 Defaults to None. h2_settings (dict, optional): HTTP/2 settings.
 Defaults to None. additional_decode (str, optional): Additional decode.
 Defaults to None.